Jonarzz/refactoring-katas/unusual-spending/README.md

 and Amazon Web Services, I've decided to leave the part of the system that was already running on Kubernetes
-(Payment Store service, Artemis JMS broker, H2 database) in place and instead of transforming other parts to microservices in the same K8S cluster I redesigned the solution to tackle a serverless approach.
+(Payment Store service, Artemis JMS broker, H2 database) in place ("legacy") and instead of transforming other parts to microservices in the same K8S cluster
+I redesigned the solution to tackle a serverless approach.

+##### Diagrams
-Target system architecture:
+Target system architecture (with "legacy"):
 ![Architecture diagram](docs/architecture.png)

 Notification handler (Step Functions):